Skip to content

 What Size Mini Split Do You Need?

 In conclusion, choosing the right size mini-split for your needs requires careful consideration of several factors.
 The most important considerations are the square footage of the space, the number of rooms you want to heat and cool, and the climate in your area.
 Oversizing a unit will reduce its efficiency and performance, while undersized will not adequately heat or cool your space.
 Take measurements of your rooms, factor in elements like vaulted ceilings or lots of windows, and choose a unit with the appropriate British Thermal Unit or BTU rating and features for your local weather.
-Installing a properly sized mini split can help ensure comfort, energy efficiency, and cost savings for many years to come.
-With some time and research, you'll determine the ideal mini-split to meet your needs.

 « Back to Blog